paula18/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 Anti-Aliasing
 -------------------------------------------------------------------------------
 Anti- aliasing has an effect on the performance as well.
 When this feature is turned on, the runtime decreases by a small amount.
-This amount is more or less the same no matter how many faces each model has.
 This slowdown of the performance is due to the supersampling method I used to implement anti-aliasing.
 When we turn on this feature, each pixel looks at its neighbors to compute the average color, requiring more iterations and therefore decreasing the runtime speed.

 ![alt tag](https://github.com/paula18/Project4-Rasterizer/blob/master/performanceA1.PNG)